LBIK10202U Molecular Plant-Microbe Interactions

 Plant diseases caused by pathogenic microorganisms are among the most important factors affecting quality and yield of crop plants – causing typically up to 20% losses.

-The study of these fundamental biological processes leads not only to the improvement of these environmentally-friendly strategies for disease control in plant production, but also to the discovery of molecules and genes with novel applications for industry.
+The study of these fundamental biological processes leads not only to the improvement of environmentally-friendly strategies for disease control in plant production, but also to the discovery of molecules and genes with novel applications for industry.

 This course addresses several UN development goals by providing knowledge which can be used to improve agricultural efficiency (UNDG 2 and 13 by using microbiomes to improved resilience to abiotic stress) and product quality (UNDG 3 by, e.g., reducing mycotoxin contamination).